AdobeDocs/campaign-web.pt-BR/help/v8/personalization/gs-personalization.md

 * **Conteúdo condicional**

-   Configure o conteúdo condicional para adicionar personalização dinâmica com base no perfil do destinatário, por exemplo.
+   Configure o conteúdo condicional para adicionar conteúdo com base no perfil do recipient, por exemplo.
 Blocos de texto e/ou imagens são inseridos quando uma determinada condição for satisfeita.
 Você pode definir a versão alternativa do conteúdo quando a condição não for verdadeira.

 * **Blocos de conteúdo incorporados**